Chicker/download-manager-akka/README.md

 ### Command line interface

-For the building command line interface for our program is using `scopt` library, which is also well known.
+For the building command line interface is using `scopt` library, which is also well known.

 ## Configuration